Achievable logoAchievable logo

 1. Arrange cones in a straight line (5 and 10 m apart).

-2. Athlete sprints 10 m, touches a marker, then sprints back.
+2. The athlete sprints 10 m, touches a marker, then sprints back.

-3. Record the time from when the cross 5 m cone and until they get back to the same come.
+3. Record the time from when the athlete crosses the 5 m cone until they return to the same cone.

 Video from sportreact on YouTube.